 - For an outrageously good treat, try So Delicious Almond Milk Salted Caramel ice cream bars!

 - A good non-dairy cheese has been traditionally tough to find, but there are so many good ones now.
-Trial and error will tell you what you like best, but Daiya has gained a lot of traction for its versatile cheese substitutes (https://daiyafoods.com/).
+Whole Foods 365 Brand has fantastic Smoked Gouda and Cheddar slices, and a shredded mozzarella that melts beautifully (try it on pizza!).
+Daiya has also gained a lot of traction for its versatile cheese substitutes (https://daiyafoods.com/).

 - Seventh Generation https://www.seventhgeneration.com/ is probably the most accessible brand for more earth-friendly household products such as laundry soap, dishwashing soap, toilet paper & paper towels.
 We know it costs a little more, but when you weigh the benefits, it’s a no-brainer